 However your last response I can very well live with and I very much thank you for such.

 I responded: How would you feel about a drug company selling a pharmaceutical before they had done any research?
 The FDA doesn’t allow that.
 Why should there be a double standard?

 And the idea that the product “obviously helps” may well be a false conclusion — the history of medicine is full of things that seemed to help but really didn’t.
 For instance, for centuries people believed that bloodletting “obviously helped,” until testing showed that it did more harm than good.
-Paul Ingraham has a good list of other strange and obviously harmful or useless medical treatments that were once popular — obvious to anyone now, and probably to some skeptics at the time.
+Paul Ingraham has a good list on PainScience.com of other strange and obviously harmful or useless medical treatments that were once popular — obvious to anyone now, and probably to some skeptics at the time.

 Her agenda became more clear with her next e-mail:

 Dear Hariette [I was intrigued that she managed to insert three spelling errors into my name at one fell swoop, dropping an r and adding both a t and an e.]